everton1984/windowsperf_temp/ETW.md

 Note: Command `wevtutil.exe {um | uninstall-manifest} <Manifest>` uninstalls all publishers and logs from a manifest.

-5. Install the manifest `wperf-driver-etw-manifest.xml` with `wevtutil` tool using below command.
+5. Install the manifest `wperf-driver-etw-manifest.xml` with the `wevtutil` tool using the below command.

 ```
 > %windir%\System32\wevtutil.exe im .\wperf-driver-etw-manifest.xml